amirhosseinzlf/SMARLA/README.md

 ## Code Breakdown
-This project is implemented in python with Jupyter-notebook.
+This project is implemented in Python with Jupyter-notebook.

-In this replication package, we have two notebook files for each case study the first one is `SMARLA_{Case Study Name}.ipynb` which contains the implementation of safety monitor.
+In this replication package, we have two notebook files for each case study the first one is `SMARLA_{Case Study Name}.ipynb` which contains the implementation of the safety monitor.
 The second one `RQ_{Case Study Name}.ipynb` is the final step to reproduce the results to answer  RQ1 - RQ2 and RQ3.
-However the discription and the details of RQ3 are not presented in the paper due to the space limitations.
-For this reason we have explaind RQ3 in details here in our replication package.
+However, the description and the details of RQ3 are not presented in the paper due to space limitations.
+For this reason, we have explained RQ3 in detail here in our replication package.

 `SMARLA_{Case Study Name}.ipynb` contains the implementation of SMARLA.
 Safety monitoring model and Abtraction data will be generated and stored as files.

-`RQ_{Case Study Name}.ipynb` transformes the episodes and analysis the performace of safety violation prediction model with different parameters, and generates plots and figures to answer RQs
+`RQ_{Case Study Name}.ipynb` transforms the episodes and analyzed the performance of the safety violation prediction model with different parameters, and generates plots and figures to answer RQs

-Mountain-Car folder contains the implementation of SMARLA on Mountain Car problem.
-Dataset and Result files follow the same structore as well.
+The mountain-Car folder contains the implementation of SMARLA on the Mountain Car problem.
+Dataset and Result files follow the same structure as well.